 4. Open access policy

-5. Animals in research policy
+5. Use of Animals in Scientific Research policy

 6. Conference attendance policy